Plan Your Future

 When to go retail

-As much as she loves wholesale clubs, Shewchuk, the Ontario mother, says she sticks to grocery stores for perishable items.
-An eight-pack of lettuce may seem like a great idea, but unless you eat a lot of salad, or do a lot of juicing, it's probably going to go bad before you get through it.
+As much as she loves buying in bulk, Shewchuk, the Ontario mother, says she sticks to grocery stores for perishable items that could go bad during the school week.
+An eight-pack of lettuce may seem like a great idea, but unless you or your kids eat a lot of salad, or do a lot of juicing, it's probably going to go bad before you go through it.

-Wholesale clubs often put bundles of supplies, like pens, scissors and tape all in one pack.
+Bulk stores often put bundles of supplies, like pens, scissors and tape all in one pack.
 Jespersen, of Nerdwallet, says that while the price per item may seem great, make sure you'll use everything in it.
-For instance, a bundle may have many novelty-colored pens and giant erasers, but if you know you'll never use them, it's better to go retail to select exactly what you need.
+For instance, a bundle may have many novelty-colored pens and giant erasers, but if you know you'll never use them, it's better to go retail and select exactly what you need.

 Beyond the first day of school